emmasofiadellacqua/mongodb-DAW-ss-23/README.md

 # mongodb-DAW-ss-23
-Repository of the MongoDB Demontration of group Gamma for the course DAW.
+Repository of the MongoDB Demonstration of group Gamma for the course DAW.